-V.A.3.b) The Clinical Competency Committee must:

-V.A.3.b).(1) review all fellow evaluations at least semi-annually;

-V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, (Core)

-V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress.
-(Core)
+V.A.3.b) The C linical Competency Committee must: V.A.3.b).(1) review all fellow evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, ^(Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress. ^(Core) V.B.

-V.B.
 Faculty Evaluation

-Page 28 of 47

 V.B.1.
-The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually.
-(Core)
+The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually. ^(Core)